izyware/devops/README.md

 use [docker-firefox] container image:

     izy.devops "docker?firefox" .

+Note that `Desktop/firefox` subfolder will contain the `profile/storage/default` subfolder which can end-up with a large number of small files.
+This can be challenging for automated backup process of SOURCEINFORMATIONBUCKETID.
+As a workaround, you can store this in a diskimage.

+    hdiutil create -srcfolder ~/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox -format UDSP -volname "firefox_data_dir_$SOURCEINFORMATIONBUCKETID" $HOME/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox.sparseimage

+    hdiutil mount $HOME/izyware/izy-idman-tools/id/$SOURCEINFORMATIONBUCKETID/Desktop/firefox.sparseimage

+This will allow the docker environment to access the mounted folder inside at /Volumes/firefox_data_dir_$SOURCEINFORMATIONBUCKETID

 The following are the recommended customization for maximum security and interoperability:
 * Some users have reported issues for pages accessing the clipboard.
 Make sure to do `about:config > clipboard` and set all the flags to true.